josephshobin/wrangler/README.md

 The `--dry-run true` argument will not create pull requests, allowing automation scripts to be safely tested.

+###list-stash-repos and list-github-repos

+List all repositories visible on the configured repository host.
+By default, one repository name is printed per line.
+List output is preceded by a status message which may be suppressed with `--quiet true`, which can be useful for composition with other commands.
+An alternative delimiter can be specified with `--delimiter`, e.g. `--delimiter ","`.

 ###AddFiles

 For a given repo, create a branch, add files in a specified directory, commit and create a pull request against the original branch.